Gabrieltkessler/Gabrieltkessler/README.md

 ### 👋 Hi, I’m Gabriel Kessler

-I'm a data analyst with a strong foundation in tech sales and recruiting.
-I’ve fully transitioned into the world of data, where I combine analytical thinking with a passion for innovative technology to solve real-world problems.
+With a background in tech sales, I’ve transitioned into data, combining analytical thinking with a passion for building innovative, real-world solutions.
 ---

 ### 🛠️ Skills & Tools